ntbrito/patchwork-task/README.md

 The region is hardcoded on the variables file to be London (eu-west-2) and unfortunately this region needs to be passed to the deployment script, otherwise the container image is not accessible.

+#### Alternatively there is a "github action" that can be run manually
+If you fork the repository there is a github action that can be used for deployments.
+* From the tab "Actions", click on the action "Push Docker Image"
+* Press the "Run Workflow" button and enter the AWS credentials for the target account
+* The container will be deployed on the ECR Registry for that account.

+The drawback of using the github actions in this example is that we need to configure the "Actions permissions" for the repository to allow all actions as we use a few external actions.
+If you have concerns about security do not use this workflow.
+This is just to illustrate how we could update and maintain the application.

+### DNS names
 Since there is no DNS, to access the application we will have to use the Load Balancer DNS name.